Can I integrate more than one Jira project?

 You can manually Sync at any time to push/pull changes to your roadmap, or set your sync to every hour.

 If your sync is set to run every hour, the last change to occur prior to the sync running will be prioritized.
 If you want to make an update that updates both systems immediately - make the change then select Synchronize Now.

 Why are my updates being written over?
 How can I avoid this from happening?

-If you have a two-way sync set up and someone is making changes in Jira while your roadmapping, Jira always wins.
+If you have a two-way sync set up and someone is making changes in Jira while your roadmapping, the most recently updated tool, so Jira in this case, will always win.
 Don’t wait for the scheduled sync.
 You should always manually push and sync your roadmap while making changes.
 Think of saving a document as you go - it’s good practice to not lose your work in a worst-case scenario.